 Academy of American Poets Fellowship

 The Academy of American Poets Fellowship is a $25,000 prize awarded to one poet each year to recognize distinguished poetic achievement.
-Established in 1946 and given in memory of James Ingram Merrill, the Academy of American Poets Fellowship was the first award of its kind in the United States.
-Fellows are selected each summer by majority vote of the Academy’s Board of Chancellors.
+Established in 1946 and given in memory of James Ingram Merrill and with generous support from the T. S. Eliot Foundation, the Academy of American Poets Fellowship was the first award of its kind in the United States.
+Fellows are selected by majority vote of the Academy’s Board of Chancellors.
+Fellows also receive a residency at the T. S. Eliot House in Gloucester, Massachusetts.
 No applications are accepted.

 Any poet who meets one of the below criteria is eligible: